pommicket/bootstrap/README.md

 If you want to follow along with this series, you'll probably want to know about:

-- what a system call is
-- what memory is
-- what a compiler is
-- what an executable file is
 - number bases -- if a number is preceded by 0x, 0o, or 0b in this series, that means hexadecimal/octal/binary respectively.
 So 0xff = FF hexadecimal = 255
 decimal.
-- what a CPU is
-- what a CPU architecture is
-- what a CPU register is
-- what the (call) stack is
 - bits, bytes, kilobytes, etc.
 - bitwise operations (not, or, and, xor, left shift, right shift)
 - 2's complement
 - ASCII, null-terminated strings
 - how pointers work
 - how floating-point numbers work
+- what a compiler is
+- what an executable file is
+- what a system call is
+- what a CPU is
+- what a CPU architecture is
+- what a CPU register is
+- what the (call) stack is

-If you're unfamiliar with x86-64 assembly, you should check out the instruction list below.
+If you're unfamiliar with x86-64 assembly, you should take a look at the instruction list below.

 ## principles